FedML-AI/doc.fedml.ai/docs/federate/cross-silo/example/mqtt_s3_fedavg_hierarchical_mnist_lr_example.md

 ![img.png](cross_silo_hi_arch_refactored.png)

-## A Better User-experience with TensorOpera AI (fedml.ai)
+## A Better User-experience with ChainOpera AI (fedml.ai)

 To reduce the difficulty and complexity of these CLI commands.
 We recommend you to use our MLOps (fedml.ai).
-TensorOpera AI provides:
+ChainOpera AI provides:

 - Install Client Agent and Login
 - Inviting Collaborators and group management
 - Project Management